Information

 Our attorneys

-All attorneys working with the Law Firm have obtained admission to practise law granted by the Danish Civil Affairs Agency and are members of the Danish Bar and Law Society (Advokatsamfundet).
-The Law Firm and individual attorneys are subject to the supervisory authority of the Danish Bar and Law Society, including supervision to ensure that the Law Firm and individual attorneys comply with the rules that apply to Danish legal professionals, including the code of legal ethics.
-For further information on the Danish Bar and Law Society, including contact details, please see www.advokatsamfundet.dk.
+All of our attorneys are licensed to practise by the Danish Ministry of Justice, Department of Civil Affairs, and are members of The Danish Bar and Law Society (Advokatsamfundet).
+The Firm and each of our attorneys are subject to the supervisory authority of The Danish Bar and Law Society, including supervision to ensure that the Firm and each of our attorneys comply with the rules that apply to Danish legal professionals, including the code of legal ethics.
+For further information on The Danish Bar and Law Society, including contact details, please see advokatsamfundet.dk.

-Complaints about the fees charged by attorneys and/or the conduct of attorneys may be brought before the Disciplinary Board (Advokatnævnet).
-Please see www.advokatnaevnet.dk for further information and contact details.
+Complaints about the fees charged by attorneys and/or the conduct of attorneys may be brought before the Disciplinary Board of The Danish Bar and Law Society (“Advokatnævnet”).
+Please see advokatnaevnet.dk for further information and contact details.

 Acceptance of assignments

-We are subject to the provisions of the Danish Act on Measures to Prevent Money Laundering and Financing of Terrorism, as are all Danish law firms, and this means that we are obliged to obtain and keep ID files on all clients.
+Like all Danish law firms, we are subject to the rules of the Danish Act on Measures to Prevent Money Laundering and Financing of Terrorism (the “AML Act”), requiring us to collect and retain ID files on all clients.

-We are obligated to notify the Danish Bar and Law Society or the Money Laundering Secretariat (the Danish Financial Intelligence Unit under The Danish State Prosecutor for Special Crime), if we obtain knowledge on, become suspicious of or have reasonable grounds to believe that a transaction, a funding or an activity pertains to or has pertained to money laundering or financing of terrorism, and such suspicion cannot be disconfirmed.
+We are obliged to notify The Danish Bar and Law Society or the Money Laundering Secretariat (the Danish financial intelligence unit under the National Special Crime Unit (NSK)) if we learn, suspect or have reasonable grounds to believe that any transaction, funds or activity is/are now or has/have previously been linked to money laundering or terrorist financing, and are unable to disconfirm our suspicion.

-All advisory services are provided in accordance with the rules applicable from time to time on the work carried out by attorneys, including the provisions of the Danish Administration of Justice Act and the code of legal ethics laid down by the Danish Bar and Law Society.
-To ensure compliance with the said rules, we have established a set of internal rules to prevent conflicts of interests.
+All advisory services will be provided in accordance with the rules applicable from time to time on the rendering of legal services, including the relevant provisions of the Danish Administration of Justice Act and the code of legal ethics laid down by The Danish Bar and Law Society.
+To ensure compliance with said rules, we have established a set of internal rules to prevent conflicts of interests.

-The nature and scope of the legal advisory services to be provided by the Law Firm will be agreed upon with the client on a current basis.
+The nature and scope of the legal services to be provided by us will be agreed with the client on an ongoing basis.

 Fees

-All expenses and disbursements incurred in connection with the case will be added to the fee payable by the client, including, but not limited to, registration fees and court fees, additional charges, reasonable travelling, accommodation and food expenses and certain photocopying and postage costs.
+Costs incurred and disbursements made in connection with the case are payable by the client and will be added to our fee.
+Examples of such expenses include (without limitation) registration fees, court fees and other charges, reasonable travel, accommodation and meal expenses, and sizeable photocopying and postage costs.

-Private clients will always be provided with the above information on fees etc., regardless of whether the client has requested such information.
+Private clients will always receive the above information on fees, etc., whether it is requested or not.

 Communication and confidentiality

-Unless otherwise agreed, the Law Firm is entitled to use emails for any communication with its clients or other parties regarding the case.
-The Law Firm only uses secure mail (receiving and sending) to the extent ordered by applicable law.
-The Law Firm is obliged to treat any information received from or about the client as confidential information.
-This duty of confidentiality has no limitation as to time.
+Unless otherwise agreed, the Firm is entitled to use emails for communicating with clients, parties and third parties about the case.
+The Firm will only use secure email (receiving and sending) to the extent required by applicable law.
+The Firm is obliged to treat as confidential any and all information received from or about the client.
+This duty of confidentiality will remain in force indefinitely.

 Insider rules

-To ensure compliance with applicable legislation, the Law Firm has laid down a set of internal rules governing its employees’ trading of listed securities and its employees’ processing of listed companies’ inside information.
+To ensure compliance with applicable regulations, the Firm has laid down internal rules governing its employees’ trading in listed securities and their processing of inside information about listed companies.

-Cases extending over a long period of time are usually subject to quarterly on-account invoicing.
-This general rule may be departed from in special cases, e.g. where cases have been “inactive” for a certain period of time, as such cases may for instance be subject to invoicing only every six months.
-In short-term cases, an invoice will usually not be issued until the case has been closed.
-Cases brought before the courts will be subject to invoicing for each tier of the legal system as a minimum, if appeals are lodged in such cases.
+Cases extending over longer periods of time will usually be invoiced quarterly on account.
+This general rule may be departed from in special cases, e.g. where a case has been ‘dormant’ for a prolonged period of time, allowing for invoicing only every six months, for example.
+Short-term cases will not normally be invoiced until closed.
+Cases reaching the courts will be invoiced at least once for each tier of the court system.

-Generally, any expenses and disbursements incurred in connection with a case will be added to the on-account invoices or final invoices, as the case may be, following the incurring of such expenses.
-However, large expenses and disbursements incurred in connection with a case will often be charged as prepayments from the client.
+Generally, expenses and disbursements incurred in connection with a case will be added to the on-account or closing invoices, as the case may be.
+However, sizeable expenses and disbursements will often be payable by the client in advance.

 Terms of payment are 21 days net from the invoice date.
 In case of late payment, interest will accrue in accordance with the provisions of the Danish Interest Act.

-Funds paid to the Law Firm will be managed in accordance with the rules governing the handling by Danish attorneys of trust funds.
-Such funds will be deposited on accounts with a bank subject to supervision by the Danish Financial Supervisory Authority.
-The funds will be managed by the Law Firm in accordance with the terms stated in these Business Terms.
+Funds received will be managed in compliance with the provisions pertaining to trust funds as applicable to attorneys.
+Such funds will be deposited in an account with a bank subject to supervision by the Danish Financial Supervisory Authority and will be managed in accordance with these Business Terms.

-Interest will accrue to the client in accordance with the rules of the Danish Bar and Law Society.
-Any negative interest and costs incurred in connection with the opening of client accounts must be paid by the client.
+Interest will accrue to the client in accordance with the rules of The Danish Bar and Law Society.
+Any negative interest as well as costs incidental to the setting up of a client account will be payable by the client.

-The Law Firm is liable for the advisory services provided in accordance with the general rules of Danish law, and the Law Firm is covered by a professional indemnity insurance taken out with a recognised insurance company.
-The same insurance company has also issued a compulsory guarantee for client account funds in accordance with the rules laid down by the Danish Bar and Law Society.
-Contact details of the Law Firm’s insurer may be found on the Law Firm’s website, www.holst-law.com.
+The Firm is liable under the general rules of Danish law for advisory services rendered and is covered by professional indemnity insurance taken out with a reputable insurance provider.
+Statutory guarantee for funds held in client accounts is provided by that same insurance provider in accordance with the rules laid down by The Danish Bar and Law Society.
+For contact details on the Firm’s insurance provider, please see our website.

-The professional indemnity insurance covers any practising of law, irrespective of the place of such practising.
+The professional indemnity insurance covers all practising of law, irrespective of the place of such practising.

-Please note that these Business Terms also include terms that limit the Law Firm’s liability with respect to client account funds.
-Reference is made to the terms stated above under the heading “Invoicing, client account funds etc.”
+Please note that these Business Terms also include terms limiting our liability in relation to funds held in client accounts.
+Reference is made to the terms and conditions set out under “Invoicing, funds held in client accounts, etc.” above.

-Any dispute arising out of the advisory services provided by the Law Firm, including disputes pertaining to the interpretation of these Business Terms, is governed by Danish law.
+Any dispute arising out of advisory services provided by the Firm, including any dispute over the interpretation of these Business Terms, will be governed by Danish law and subject to the exclusive jurisdiction of the Danish courts.

 These Business Terms are effective from 1 December 2022.